sccn/sccn.github.io/tutorials/06_RejectArtifacts/RunICA.md

 this point, components are only marked for rejection; to subtract marked components, see the section of this page on *Subtracting ICA components from data*.
 Now press
-*OK* to go back to the main component property window.
+*Ok* to go back to the main component property window.

 Another artifact example in our decomposition is component 32, which appears to be a typical muscle artifact component.
 This component is